X GEAR Extreme clothing. Dare to be different.

 Overheating can be a real problem when working out, especially during the warmer months.
 You should wear moisture-wicking breathable clothing and cotton does not meet these requirements.
 When you sweat in a cotton shirt, it gets damp, heavy, and clingy.
 The moisture just stays there.
 Damp clothing can cause overheating or even heat injury or heat stroke.

-Chose synthetics or blends for workout clothes.
-These materials will help with the thermoregulation during a workout and will be more comfortable.
+Choose synthetics or blends for workout clothes.
+These materials will help with the thermo regulation during a workout and will be more comfortable.
 The choice of fabric impacts performance as well.
 Synthetic clothes improve heat tolerance while exercising.
 Breathable, moisture-wicking clothes can help you keep going longer than in cotton clothes.
 Researchers compared cotton to synthetics and found the following observations:

 - Synthetics are more comfortable than cotton.

 - Synthetics improved performance better than when wearing cotton clothing.

 - Synthetic workout gear may smell worse, but so what?
 The benefits outweigh the odors.
 Newer brands of synthetic workout gear is embedded with materials that prevent bacteria from thriving in it, which reduces the odor.

 Most workout clothes have polyester, spandex and some moisture-wicking proprietary blend.
 Buy real workout gear instead of relying on old cotton clothes you need to donate.
 Cotton socks should be avoided too.
 As with other parts of the body, your feet will sweat when working out.
 If socks are not breathable and don't wick away moisture, the sweat can cause friction, rubbing and blisters.
 This can be painful and also lead to training setbacks.
 Remember to choose your gear wisely and enjoy your workout.